smartcontracts/simple-optimism-node/README.md

 Will start the node in a detatched shell (`-d`), meaning the node will continue to run in the background.
 You will need to run this again if you ever turn your machine off.

+The first time you start the node it synchronizes from regenesis (November 11th, 2021) to the present.
+This process takes hours.

 #### Stop

 ```sh